Doing It (Charli XCX song)

 "Doing It" is a song by British singer Charli XCX from her second studio album, Sucker (2014).
-An alternative version of the song featuring British singer Rita Ora was released on 3 February 2015 as the album's third single.
+An alternative version of the song featuring fellow British singer Rita Ora was released on 3 February 2015 as the album's third single.
 The single peaked at number eight on the UK Singles Chart.
 "Doing It" was named "Best New Track" the week of its release by Pitchfork.

 Charli is seen performing a snippet of the song in a commercial for Pepsi's "Out of the Blue" music campaign, which aired during the 57th Annual Grammy Awards, on 8 February 2015.
 Ahead of the release of her 2022 album Crash, Consequence of Sound ranked "Doing It" as Charli's fourth best song.

 Release

 On 7 January 2015, it was announced the European version of XCX's second studio album would be delayed, to allow for the release of a remix of "Doing It" featuring Rita Ora.
 A. G. Cook of PC Music contributed an official remix.
 This was her first collaboration with the English producer, who would later go on to be her creative producer for future projects.